 - poor decision-making; and

-- an impaired ability to remember things, concentrate or pay attention.
+- an impaired ability to remember things, concentrate, pay attention or react quickly.

 For some people, using cannabis can result in psychotic episodes with feelings of paranoia, delusions, and hallucinations.